AdilShamim8/AdilShamim8.github.io/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This open-source project is available under the [MIT License](License).

 ## Acknowledgements